cocos/cocos-docs/en/release-notes/asset-manager-upgrade-guide.md

 - **cc.loader.loadRes**

-  The parameters for `cc.resources.load` are exactly equal to `cc.loader.loadRes`.
+  The parameters of `cc.resources.load` are exactly equal to `cc.loader.loadRes`.
 Replace with the following:

   ```js
   // before